Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Numerical methods

 We have conducted two experiments with computing the quasipotential for \eqref{adhoc}.
-The goal of the first experiment is to establish the dependence of the numerical error on the relationship between $N_r$, $N_a$, and $K_r$.
+The goal of the first experiment is to establish the dependence of the numerical error on the relationship between $N_r$, $N_a$, $K_r$, and $K_a$.
 We set $N_r=1024$ and run the solver for $N_a = 2^qN_r$, $q = 0,1,2,3$, and $K_r$ varying from 1 to ${\tt round}(N_r/40) = 25$ and $K_a = 2^qK_r$, respectively.
 The computational domain is the unit circle.
 The dependence of the normalized maximal absolute error

 on $K_r$ is shown in Fig. \ref{fig:adhoc}(a).
-The normalized maximal absolute error for the $1024\times1024$ rectangular mesh defined on the unit square (the red curve) is also provided for comparison.
+The normalized maximal absolute error (the red curve) for the $1024\times1024$ rectangular mesh defined on the square $[-1,1]^2$ is also provided for comparison.
 These results eloquently demonstrate the superiority of the radial meshes for computing the quasipotential in the case where the ratio $\Xi$ is large.
-We also observe that it is advantageous to choose $N_a$ at least twice as large as $N_r$.
-Finally, the choice $K_r = {\tt round}(N_r/40)$ and ${K_a = \tt round}(N_a/40) $ is reasonable and can be used as a default setting for radial meshes.
+Also, the choice $K_r = {\tt round}(N_r/40)$ and ${K_a = \tt round}(N_a/40) $ is reasonable and can be used as a default setting for radial meshes.

 The goal of the second experiment is to verify error decay with mesh refinement.
 We have run computations with $N_r = 2^p$, $p = 8,9,10,11,12$, $N_a = 2N_r$, $K_r = {\tt round}(N_r/40)$, and $K_a = 2K_r$.
 The plot of the normalized maximal absolute error in Fig. \ref{fig:adhoc}(b) shows the desired convergence.
-The least squares fit gives a superquadratic covergence:
+The least squares fit gives a superquadratic convergence:

+The superiority of radial meshes over rectangular ones for the computation of the quasipotential in the basins of spiral point attractors of vector fields with large rotational components is due to the fact that the radial meshes have update regions better adjusted to the geometry of the MAPs than the rectangular ones.
+This phenomenon is illustrated in Fig. \ref{fig:rad_vs_rec}.
+The update regions of radial meshes are small near the equilibrium where the MAP has high curvature and grow away from it where the MAP's curvature decreares.
+In contrast, the update regions of rectangular meshes remain uniform.
+As a result, they are too large near the equilibrium and not large enough away from it.

-Therefore, our experiment with SDE \eqref{adhoc} with a stable spiral point and an unstable limit cycle and $\Xi\ge 10^3$ demonstrated that the computation of the quasipotential on radial meshes of moderate sizes gives accurate and reliable results.
+In summary, our experiments with SDE \eqref{adhoc} with a stable spiral point, an unstable limit cycle, and $\Xi\ge 10^3$ have demonstrated that the computation of the quasipotential on radial meshes of moderate sizes gives accurate and reliable results.

+\begin{remark} We emphasize that we still use line segments in the OLIM on radial meshes to approximate MAP segments.
+We have explored a variant of OLIM where the minimizer for each local constraint minimization problem is sought on the set of curves of the following form:

+where $(r_i,\theta_i)$, $i = 1,2$, are the polar coordinates of the endpoints of the curve.
+We have found that the use of line segments as in the original OLIM gives more accurate results, so we stick with line segments. \end{remark}